richfromm/odin-landing-page/README.md

 Pictures are mine.
 Content is just filler, b/c after this much CSS fiddling I'm feeling a bit lazy.

-On the extremely unlikely scenario that someone wants to reuse any of this, my work for this assignment is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+In the extremely unlikely scenario that someone wants to reuse any of this, my work for this assignment is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).